The Cailleach, Queen of Winter and the Holy Nights

-But in that procedure I saw the xray of my face: it was frightful to see my own skull.
+But in that proceedure I saw the xray of my face: it was frightful to see my own skull.
 Even though I was in my forties I had never realized that I would turn into a skeleton after my death.
 And even though I was sad beyond words that my hearing was lost forever, this picture of my own bones opened up a new reality for me.
 Death was knocking on my door just very softly, gently whispering ‘hi’.
 After the first shock, I started to educate myself about death.
 I learned about the brain and how it creates awareness and the sense of self.
 I came to terms with the scientific vision that the brain is the cause of awareness.
 But I am aware that this is my personal vision.
 I also truly believe in the fact that everything you see is composed of energy and that energy will never be lost.
 In that way, I am still connected with my ancestors, with the land I live on and eat from.
 The land my body will return to when my time has come.
 This night is an invitation to meet your death and become friends.
-It’s only when you taste the Water of Life that you fully can understand and appreciate Death.
+It’s only when you understand and appreciate the Darkness of Death that you discover the Water of Life to hydrate your soul.

 What message has death for me?